sematext/docs/docs/agents/spm-client.md

 title: Sematext Infra & App Agent
-description: Sematext Infra & App Agent (spm-client) is used for IT infrastructure monitoring, collecting OS & Network metrics, application metrics from JMX, REST APIs, and from databases that support JDBC as well as transaction traces collection and on demand JVM profiling.
+description: Sematext Infra & App Agent (sematext-agent) is used for IT infrastructure monitoring, collecting OS & Network metrics, application metrics from JMX, REST APIs, and from databases that support JDBC as well as transaction traces collection and on demand JVM profiling.

 The App Agent is open-source, written in Java (but not limited to monitoring Java!), with a number of built-in integrations available